libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

--Added Alpaca instruct version using the Oobabooga API
+-Added Alpaca instruct version using the Oobabooga API.
+Tested with TheBloke/Nous-Hermes-13B-SuperHOT-8K-GPTQ.

 -Changed prompts to be bot based instead of single prompt files.